-My Report of Spreading Hungarian History between 2016 and 2021
+My Report on Spreading Hungarian History between 2016 and 2023

-Spreading Hungarian history in the English language in the jungle of Facebook: a report and summary of my work done in the last five years (2016-2021)
+Spreading Hungarian history in English on Facebook: A report summarizing my work over the past eight years (2016-2023).

-As a rule, I translate articles written by Hungarian historians into English focusing on the period of the Hungarian-Ottoman wars.
-Everything I share or write I verify as much as possible for accuracy.
-Presently, I reach between 100,000 and 130,000 people a month with my posts.
+As a rule, I translate articles by Hungarian historians into English that center around the Hungarian-Ottoman wars period.
+I verify everything I share or write for accuracy.
+Currently, my posts reach between 280,000 and 2,841,000 people per month, depending on Facebook bans.

 I also run two Facebook groups.
-There are more than 10,000 members in the first one, while there are 1,452 of us who are discussing Hungarian history in the second group I started just three months ago.
+There are 16,018 members in the first one, while there are 10,723 of us who are discussing Hungarian history in the second group I started just last year.
 Here is the “Hungarian-Ottoman Wars 1366-1791” FB Group:

 The Reception of my pages:

-Let me outline what I have experienced regarding Hungarian history’s presence in the English-speaking social media at large since 2016.
-My pages grew quickly because my work seemed to have filled a gap in social media.
-There is a demand and lots of people are interested.
-First of all, I would emphasize the communities of Hungarians living abroad and their relatives and friends who do not necessarily speak the Hungarian language.
+Let me outline what I have experienced regarding the presence of Hungarian history in English-speaking social media in general since 2016.
+My pages gained rapid growth because I filled a previously unmet demand in social media.
+Many people are interested in this topic.
+Firstly, I want to emphasize the communities of Hungarians living abroad and their non-Hungarian-speaking relatives and friends.

 Information regarding Hungarian history in the English-speaking world: